 Colgate University does not automatically offer the maximum amount of Federal Direct Loans when communicating the financial aid package each year.
 The Department of Education allows eligible students to borrow up to \$5,500 in their first year, \$6,500 in their sophomore year, and \$7,500 in both their junior and senior years.
-This eligibility includes students who were not offered any loans in their package due to the Colgate Commitment.

-If a student wishes to make adjustments to the loan amount offered in their financial aid notification, they must log onto their Financial Aid Portal to decline the initial amount offered or complete the Loan Request Form to borrow a different amount.
-To finalize the Federal Direct Loan, first-time student borrowers must complete a Master Promissory Note and online loan counseling on the StudentAid.gov website.
+If a student wishes to make adjustments to the loan amount offered in their financial aid notification, they should contact the Office of Financial Aid to increase, decrease, or decline the Federal Direct student loan.